 4. Build Passive Income Streams

 Last but not least, and perhaps the hardest thing to do out of these four ideas, is to build passive income streams.
 Some of the most reliable ways to generate passive income include:

 - Investing in income-generating investments.
 These investments include dividend investing and investing in bonds and REITs.
 However, you have to be careful because growth investing is a much better option for younger investors.
-As you grow older and risk tolerance level decreases, investing for income becomes a safer and more desirable option.
+As you grow older and your risk tolerance level decreases, income investing becomes a safer and more desirable option.

 - Rental properties.
 This is a proven income-generating investment.
 Rental properties can add a significant amount of cash flow once the mortgages are paid off.
 When you get tired of managing the properties, you could hire a property manager or sell your properties and reinvest the money in other income-generating investments.